any-tdf/stdf/doc/components/steps/guide_en.md

 ## Description

-By default, Steps are horizontally layouted, but due to limited display on mobile devices, horizontal layout is recommended only for simple use.
-When there are many steps, long titles, or more content to display, vertical layout is recommended.
-Horizontal layout only displays titles and step bar areas, and other parameters such as desc will not be displayed.
+Steps defaults to horizontal layout.
+Due to limited horizontal display content on mobile devices, horizontal layout is recommended only for simple use.
+When there are multiple steps, long titles, or more content to display, vertical layout is recommended.

+> Horizontal layout only displays the title and step bar area, even if other parameters like desc are passed in, they will not be displayed.

 ## current

-The actual step number starting from 1, corresponding to the index value +1 of steps within the component.
+The actual step number starting from 1, which corresponds to the steps array index + 1 internally in the component.

 ## finishStep

-Props for each step support finishStep, which is used for more precise expressions of completed steps in some scenarios.
-Please refer to the example for details.
+Each step's Props supports passing in finishStep, which has the same format as step, used to more accurately and precisely express completed steps in some scenarios.
+Please refer to the examples.

-## Step bar area
+## Step Bar Area

-The step bar area bar can be passed in as an object or a character.
-If a character is passed in, it will be displayed directly.
-It is recommended to use a single character.
-The object supports image and icon through type.
-Icon uses Icon Props, and image can pass the relative or absolute path of the image, and the component will convert it to the src attribute of the img tag.

-Please refer to Icon API for Icon Props.
+The step bar area can accept three types of content: when type is `'string'`, it will directly display characters (single character recommended); when type is `'image'`, it will display an image, accepting relative or absolute image paths which will be converted to img tag src attribute internally; when type is `'icon'`, it will display an icon rendered according to the passed [Icon Props](https://stdf.design/#/components?nav=icon&tab=1).

 ## injComponent

-step Props and finishStep Props support the injection of Svelte components through injComponent.
-Steps will use the `<svelte:component>`syntax to render the entire Svelte component passed in.
-Refer to the example for details.
+step and finishStep support injecting Svelte components via injComponent, which Steps will render at the bottom of the step area.
+Please refer to the examples.

-For \<svelte:component\>, please refer to [\<svelte:component\>](https://svelte.dev/docs#template-syntax-svelte-component).
+The implementation of passing and rendering Svelte components as parameters uses Svelte's `{@const ...}` syntax, please refer to [{@const ...}](https://svelte.dev/docs/svelte/@const).

-## Supplement
+## Additional Note

-Tip: The business scenario that represents a timeline can also use the Steps component.
+Tip: The Steps component can also be used for timeline business scenarios.